sasrar/Conference-Org-App/README.md

 [5]: https://localhost:8080/
 [6]: https://developers.google.com/appengine/docs/python/endpoints/endpoints_tool

+## Conference
+A Conference object holds information about a conference event.
+This includes:
+* name
+* description
+* organizerUserId
+* topics
+* city
+* startDate
+* month
+* endDate
+* maxAttendees
+* seatsAvailable

 ## Session
 A Conference can have session(s).
-Each session holds information about a conference session.
+Each session object holds information about a conference session.
 This includes:
 * name
 * highlights
 * speaker